The Witch (2015 film): Development

 Eggers, who lived in New Hampshire, was inspired to write the film by his childhood fascination with witches and frequent visits to the Plimoth Plantation as a schoolboy.
 After unsuccessfully pitching films that were "too weird, too obscure", Eggers realized that he would have to make a more conventional film.
 He said at a Q&A, "If I'm going to make a genre film, it has to be personal and it has to be good."
 Director Alfonso Cuarón read the screenplay in 2013, saying it made him "more than anything, curious."
 The production team worked extensively with British and American museums, as well as consulting experts on 17th-century British agriculture.
 Eggers wanted the set constructed to be as historically accurate as possible, and therefore brought in a thatcher and a carpenter from Virginia and Massachusetts, respectively, who had the proper experience building in the style of the film's period.

-Although Eggers wanted to film the picture on location in New England, the lack of tax incentives meant he had to settle for Canada.
+Although Eggers wanted to film the picture on location in New England, he chose to film in Canada instead due to favorable tax incentives.
 This proved to be something of a problem for him, because he could not find the forest environment he was looking for in the country.
 He eventually began scouting "off the map" and found a suitable location (Kiosk, Ontario) that was "extremely remote"; he said that the nearest town "made New Hampshire look like a metropolis".

 The casting took place in England, as Eggers wanted authentic accents to represent a family newly arrived in colonial Plymouth.